CHAPTER I

 §.
 30

-1. The Auditing Committee, hereinafter referred to as the Committee, shall be comprised by one to three persons.
+1. Auditing Committee, hereinafter referred to as the Committee, comprises 1 to 3 persons, including its President managing the Committee's works.

 §.
 31

-1. The Committee audits the operations of the Foundation's bodies.
+1. The Committee shall audit the activities of the Foundation's governing bodies.

-2. In order to discharge its functions and tasks the Committee has the right to review current operations, including in particular:
+2. In order to perform of its functions and tasks, the Committee shall have the right to review day-to-day activities, including, without limitation:

-1) to demand that the Foundation's bodies produce all documents and other materials concerning the Foundation's operations in any and all areas;
+1) to ask governing bodies of the Foundation to present any and all documents and other materials concerning the activities of the Foundation in all fields;

-3) to audit the property and conduct financial review.
+3) to conduct property audits and financial inspections.

-3. The Committee shall evaluate the Foundation's operating report and submit its conclusions to the Founder.
+3. The Committee evaluates the report on the Foundation's activities and presents its conclusions to the Founder.

 §.
 32